renovatebot/renovate/lib/modules/datasource/go/readme.md

 If the `@latest` endpoint returns a pseudo-version, and the release list is empty, then this datasource will return the latest pseudo-version as the only release/version for the package.

+## Checking for new major releases

+When a Go proxy is queried for `@v/list` it returns only versions for v0 or v1 of a package.
+Therefore Renovate will also query `@v2/list` just in case there also exists a v2 of the package.
+Similarly, if the dependency is already on a higher version such as `v5`, Renovate will check in case higher major versions exist.
+You do not need to be worried about any 404 responses which result from such checks - they are the only way for Renovate to know if newer major releases exist.

 ## Fallback to direct lookups

 If no result is found from Go proxy lookups then Renovate will fall back to direct lookups.